 - Realize that not all fat is bad.
 This was a hard one for me to wrap my head around because good fat sources are pretty high in calories…hence the higher amount of good protein.
 Things like 1/4-1/2 of an avocado, 4-5 oz of salmon, 1/4 c of almonds, or a couple teaspoons of olive oil are great sources and actually help you lose MORE fat when you make them a part of your daily meal plan.
 Portion size is key here, just make sure you’re not taking in too much of a good thing.

 - If you can’t recognize an ingredient in a prepackaged food or dressing, don’t buy it (or at least look it up to see what it is.)
 Adding chemicals into your body will sludge up your revving metabolism, so make sure that you’re buying natural products that may not last as long, but you know they aren’t going to sabotage your goals.
-I love things like Bolthouse Farms or Tessemae’s dressing, Epic or Chomps Bars and Jerky, Bare apple chips, Simple Mills crackers (if I’m indulging a little and going against my no processed carbs rule), and other natural meat products like Butcher Box and Pederson Farms.
+I love things like Tessemae’s dressing, Epic Bars or Chomps Sticks, Bare apple chips, Simple Mills crackers (if I’m indulging a little and going against my no processed carbs rule), and other natural meat products like Butcher Box and Pederson’s Farms.